jr-robotics/RobSharper.Ros.PackageXml/README.md

 }
 ```

+## Contributing
-## How to update data contracts
+### How to update data contracts

 Data files are generated from ROS Package XSD Files using Microsoft xsd.exe (https://docs.microsoft.com/en-us/dotnet/standard/serialization/xml-schema-definition-tool-xsd-exe).
 ROS XSD Files are located in the VX (e.g. V2) folder.

 Use ```build.ps1``` powershell script to generate  a new version of the package.
-The script takes the path to xsd.exe as only argument
+The script takes the path to xsd.exe as only argument.

+Generating code with xsd.exe requires you to use Windows!

 **Example - How to generate package.xml V2 code in powerhsell:**